eeog/linux-fundamentals-part-3/README.md

 # Linux Fundamentals Part 3 — Investigation Project

-This project documents my hands‑on work from TryHackMe’s *Linux Fundamentals Part 3* room.
-It focuses on practical Linux skills used in security operations, system administration, and endpoint investigations.

-The goal of this project is to demonstrate my ability to work confidently on a Linux system, investigate processes, manage services, analyse logs, transfer files securely, and understand how Linux behaves under the hood — all essential skills for SOC and cyber security roles.
+This project builds on my previous Linux investigation work and expands it with more advanced, hands‑on exercises.
+It demonstrates practical skills used in security operations, including process analysis, service management, log review, secure file transfer, and understanding core Linux behaviour.
+These capabilities are essential for SOC analysts and cybersecurity roles that require confident navigation and investigation of Linux systems.

 ---